Structure Unbiased Adversarial Model for Medical Image Segmentation: Introduction

-The main contributions of the paper are summarized as follows: \begin{itemize} \item We find that the domain gaps exist in not only the intensity distributions but also in structures and identify an important image to image translation problem which aims to reduce domain gaps associated with both structures and intensity distributions for image segmentation. \item We propose a novel SUA network to tackle this problem and reduce the structural gap and intensity gap by a spatial transformation block and a structure rendering mapping respectively. \item Extensive experiments on two retinal OCT datasets, a chest CT \& MRI paired datasets and two cardiac datasets show that the proposed method is able to transfer both structure shapes and intensity distributions effectively with improved subsequent segmentation results. \end{itemize}
+The main contributions of the paper are summarized as follows: \begin{itemize} \item We find that the domain gaps exist in not only the intensity distributions but also in the image structures.
+Then we identify an important image-to-image translation problem which helps to reduce domain gaps associated with both image structure and intensity distributions.
+By taking this advantage, we demonstrate the effectiveness of our method for medical image segmentation.\\

-The rest of the paper is organized as follows.
-Section \ref{sec:related} reviews the related work.
-Section \ref{method} introduces the proposed SUA network including the spatial transformation block, the intensity distribution rendering module, as well as the losses computation.
-Section \ref{results} shows the experimental results.
-The last section concludes the paper.
+\item We propose a novel SUA network to tackle domain gaps in segmentation problem by a novel image-to-image translation strategy.
+Specifically, the proposed method has the capability to translate images by reducing the structural and intensity gaps with a spatial transformation block and a structure rendering mapping respectively.\\

+\item Extensive experiments on two retinal OCT datasets, a chest CT \& MRI paired dataset and two cardiac datasets show that the proposed method is able to transfer both structure shapes and intensity distributions effectively with improved subsequent segmentation results. \end{itemize}